brennancheung/rust-k8s-start/README.md

 }
 ```

 The `informer` outputs a `stream` we can use.

-Streams are not iterable by default
-but when we `use futures::preleude::*` `streams` get extended with the `Iterator`
+Streams are not iterable by default but when we `use futures::prelude::*`, we extend
-trait so we can just use the common `next` to pull out the event.
+our code and can use the `Iterator` trait.
+From there we can just call `next` to
+pull out the event.

 ## Implement an event handler